Understanding Nursery Stock Sizes

 You will find perennials in sizes as small as Pint and as large as #5 containers.
 A #1 container is the most common size for perennials.
 Perennials are only available in container sizes.

 You will find trees, shrubs, and evergreens in sizes as small as #5 containers and as large as #25.
 Once you surpass a #25 Container size, shrubs and evergreens measure by height (in inches or feet), and trees measure in caliper.

 Caliper is the measurement of the diameter of a tree trunk, in inches.
 These trees are planted as babies in farm fields and grown to more mature sizes.
-When they’re harvested, the root zone is wrapped and burlap, set in a wire cage to protect the root mass, and safely held together with twine – called balled & burlapped (B&B) plant stock.
-Johnson’s Nursery measures caliper 6” above the root flare.
-In our inventories, you’ll see 1.5” Caliper (the smallest size we’re willing to sell a field-grown tree) and up.
+When they’re harvested, the root zone is wrapped in burlap, set in a wire cage to protect the root mass, and safely held together with twine – called balled & burlapped (B&B) plant stock.
+Johnson’s Nursery measures caliper at 6” above the root flare.
+In our inventories, you’ll see 1.5” caliper (the smallest size we’re willing to sell a field-grown tree) and up.
 A homeowner is likely able to transport a smaller tree from 1.5” to 2.5” caliper without professional help.
 We recommend delivery beyond that size.